ldobrien1234/gnode-cell-communication/Cell1_Model.md/README.md

 ![cell1_trajectories](https://user-images.githubusercontent.com/86622061/129490603-662b5e74-e086-4170-96fd-50216632421e.png)

 Then, the the file attempts to determine the causal dependencies.
 I sum the absolute values of the Jacobian of the dynamics with respect to the inputs at each evaluation time as proposed by [Aliee et al.](https://arxiv.org/pdf/2106.12430.pdf) in 2021.
-We get something like the following heat map.!
+We get something like the following heat map.

 ![cell1_causes](https://user-images.githubusercontent.com/86622061/129490688-845d05fd-794d-4472-a31a-d5f40689b803.png)